fdwr/sigkill.dk/writings/smoothies.md

 ### Papaya and banana

-* Half a papaya.
+* Half a papaya

-* A banana.
+* A banana

-* Vanilla soy milk.
+* Vanilla soy milk

-* Ice cubes.
+* Ice cubes

 Not as sweet as expected.
 Very fresh.

 ### Vanilla soy milk orange

-* One peeled large orange or several small ones.
+* One peeled large orange or several small ones

-* Vanilla soy milk.
+* Vanilla soy milk

-* A generous teaspoon of honey.
+* A generous teaspoon of honey

-* Some ice cubes.
+* Some ice cubes

 I think it's OK, but my partner says it "tastes like disease" (and she works at a hospital, so I guess she'd know).

 ### Blackberry, pineapple, kiwi, and passion fruit

-* Passion fruits without the rinds.
+* Passion fruits without the rinds

-* Some blackberries.
+* Some blackberries

-* A couple of peeled kiwis.
+* A couple of peeled kiwis

-* Pineapple juice.
+* Pineapple juice

 Tastes a bit like red berry juice, but with the spiciness of kiwis.
 *Way* too many seeds.